LorePlant/Landscape_OleaEuropea/README.md

 RDA for GEA discovery
+Redundancy analysis can be used to identify GEA based on the Mhallanoise distance of SNPs in the RDA-biplot.
+Within the RDA model we can effectively correct for population structure (PC1) and Isolation by distanc (lqtitude and longitude) using them as covariates in the RDA model
+As first attempt I decided to run the anlysis seperate for temperature and precipitation variables.

 ```
 RDA_temp <- rda(genotype ~ bio2+bio6+bio8 +  Condition(PC1 + lat + long), Variables)
 summary(eigenvals(RDA_temp, model = "constrained"))